openedx/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

      - Type
      - Details
    * - ``id``
-     - integer
+     - number
      - The edX ID of the sequence.
    * - ``new``
-     - integer
+     - number
      - For ``seq_goto``, the index of the unit being jumped to.

        For ``seq_next`` and ``seq_prev``, the index of the unit being navigated to.

    * - ``old``
-     - integer
+     - number
      - For ``seq_goto``, the index of the unit being jumped from.

        For ``seq_next`` and ``seq_prev``, the index of the unit being navigated